json-api-dotnet/JsonApiDotNetCore/docs/usage/extensibility/services.md

         PATCH /{id}/relationships/{relationship}
 ```

-In order to take advantage of these interfaces you first need to inject the service for each implemented interface.
+In order to take advantage of these interfaces you first need to register the service for each implemented interface.

 ```c#
 public class ArticleService : ICreateService<Article>, IDeleteService<Article>